 In connection with our initial public offering, we entered into a stockholders agreement with affiliates of our Sponsor, and Dr. Aaron Rollins in connection with our initial public offering (the "Stockholders Agreement").
-The Stockholders Agreement requires us to, among other things, nominate a number of individuals designated by affiliates of our Sponsor for election as our directors at any meeting of our stockholders (each a "Sponsor Director") such that, upon the election of each such individual, and each other individual nominated by or at the direction of our board of directors or a duly-authorized committee of the board of directors, as a director of our Company, and taking into account any director continuing to serve without the need for re-election, the number of Sponsor Directors serving as directors of our Company will be equal to:
+The Stockholders Agreement requires us to, among other things, nominate a number of individuals designated by affiliates of our Sponsor for election as our directors at any meeting of our stockholders (each a "Sponsor Director") such that, upon the election of each such individual, and each other individual nominated by or at the direction of our board of directors, as a director of our Company, and taking into account any director continuing to serve without the need for re-election, the number of Sponsor Directors serving as directors of our Company will be equal to: